House of Secrets (album): Songs

-"Gutter" is a spoken word piece that leads into "Autopsy Song", a morose track where Shamaya becomes aware of her fears and turns her insecurities and sense of defeat into a strength.
+"Gutter" is a spoken word piece that leads into "Autopsy Song", in which Shamaya becomes aware of her fears and turns her insecurities and sense of defeat into a strength.
 The song is the second in a series beginning with "Emtee" on Sevas Tra, and is followed by "Perfectly Flawed" on The Ascension (2007) and "Ur a Wmn Now" on Smash the Control Machine (2009).
 "Suicide Trees" was inspired by the thirteenth canto in Dante Alighieri's Inferno, where people who commit suicide are turned into trees.
 Shamaya said the song decipts a "dark forest, filled with thoughts of death" she escaped through "the power of art".
-The song incorporates "neo-tribal drumming" and progresses as a "spacey" monologue for six minutes before culminating in a "requisite sonic explosion", according to Knoxville News Sentinels Chuck Campbell.
+The song incorporates "neo-tribal drumming" and progresses as a "spacey" monologue for six minutes before culminating in a "requisite sonic explosion", according to Chuck Campbell of the Knoxville News Sentinel.
 Shamaya viewed "Nein" as the most "different" song on House of Secrets, citing its arrangements and vocalisation styles, and described "Self-Made" as a "heretical hymn, entirely dedicated to the cult of myself".
 Christa L. Titus of Billboard highlighted the latter song for its use of rapped vocals.
 The album's closing track, "Shattered Pieces", features ambient piano that Bryan Reesman of Metal Edge compared to Nine Inch Nails.
 Shamaya said the song represented "Pieces of me and my ideas.
 Everywhere."